jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 Jina Gateways are customizable, and you can implement them in much the same way as an Executor.
 With Custom Gateways, Jina gives power back to the users, by allowing them to implement any server, protocol and interface at the gateway level.
 This means you have more freedom to:
 * Define and expose your own API Gateway interface to clients.
-You can define your JSON schema or protos,...
+You can define your JSON schema or protos etc.
 * Choose your favourite server framework.
 * Choose the protocol used to serve your app.

 The next sections will detail the steps to implement and use a custom Gateway.

 ## Implementing the custom Gateway
-Just like for Executors, you can implement a custom Gateway by inheriting from a base gateway class.
+Just like for Executors, you can implement a custom Gateway by inheriting from a base Gateway class.
 Jina will instantiate your implemented class, inject runtime arguments and user-defined arguments into it, run it, orchestrate it, and send it health-checks.

-There are two Gateway base classes to allow implementing a custom gateway:
+There are two Gateway base classes to allow implementing a custom Gateway:
-* {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`: Use this abstract class to implement a custom gateway using FastAPI.
+* {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`: Use this abstract class to implement a custom Gateway using FastAPI.
-* {class}`~jina.Gateway`: Use this abstract class to implement a custom gateway of any type.
+* {class}`~jina.Gateway`: Use this abstract class to implement a custom Gateway of any type.

 ### Using {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway`:
 {class}`~jina.serve.runtimes.gateway.http.fastapi.FastAPIBaseGateway` offers a simple API to implement custom